gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 :::

 By the way, check out [this dictionary](https://lipu-linku.github.io)!
-If you ever get lost, set "show pu words" and search for whatever you need.
+If you ever get lost, set "core words" and "widespread words" then search for what you need.

 ## Overview

-The most basic Toki Pona sentence has two parts: a subject and a predicate.
+The most basic Toki Pona sentence has two parts: a subject and a predicate phrase.

-> `[subject] [predicate]`
+> [subject] [phrase]

 For this kind of sentence, two subjects are possible: